slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 If you are running a single-node SLATE cluster, you'll want to remove the `NoSchedule` taint from the Kubernetes control-plane.
 This will allow general workloads to run along-side of the Kubernetes master node processes.

-In larger clusters, it may instead be desirable to prevent "user" workloads from running on the control plane, especially on very busy clusters where the Kubernetes API is servicing a large number of requests.
+In larger clusters, it may instead be desirable to prevent "user" workloads from running on the control-plane, especially on very busy clusters where the Kubernetes API is servicing a large number of requests.
 If you are running a large, multi-node cluster then you may want to skip this step.

-To remove the master taint:
+To remove the `master` taint:

 ```shell
 kubectl taint nodes --all node-role.Kubernetes.io/master-